 If you think you’re running a pretty good S&OP process and want to benchmark yourself; what follows are my 6 ultimate signs of S&OP maturity.

 1. A Connected Strategy

 A company strategy is articulated and connected in the organization to the right levels to guide decision making.
 Strategic projects and initiatives are periodically visible and milestones are managed.

-The ultimate goals of any business is to achieve its vision.
+The ultimate goal of any business is to achieve its vision.
 The strategy is a long term plan to achieve that vision.
-The budget is the first your of the strategy.
+The budget is the first year of the strategy.
 Any decision being made in an S&OP meeting, needs to be in the context to achieve the vision and strategy.

 S&OP is there to support strategy deployment, therefore strategic capabilities, strategic intent and strategic projects need to be articulated and cascaded down to S&OP meetings, functional KPI’s and individual performance objectives.